LoginVSI/PSLoginEnterprise/README.md

-# PSLoginEnterprise - the PowerShell module for the Login Enterprise
+# PSLoginEnterprise - PowerShell module for Login Enterprise

 <br><b>API v6 – is the recommended version to use.
 It is the actively developed version starting with Login Enterprise v4.10.</b></br>